r0x0r/pywebview/README.md

 `pywin32`, `comtypes`.
 ActiveState distribution of Python 2 comes with pywin32 preinstalled

-## OS X
+## macOS

 `pyobjc`.
-PyObjC comes presintalled with the Python bundled in OS X. For a stand-alone Python installation you have to install it separately.
+PyObjC comes presintalled with the Python bundled in macOS.
+For a stand-alone Python installation you have to install it separately.
+QT is supported as well.

 ## Linux